hasura/supergraph-top-n-challenge/README.md

 ## Goal

-We want to use this challenge to highlight the different approaches & design decisions that go into building the GraphQL gateway and how domain services get unified.
+While the challenge and prize money makes it fun, the goal of this challenge is really to highlight the different approaches & design decisions that go into building the GraphQL gateway and how domain services get unified.
 The Hasura team will put together a blogpost summarizing the different stacks and design approaches used by the participants!

 ## Environment and Setup